PI-Victor/PI-Victor.github.io/content/posts/rest-to-grpc.md

 #### Debugging

-Exporting `GODEBUG=http2debug=2` locally, in the container or in the k8s pod where the grpc server instance is currently running is a godsend for troubleshooting problems with incoming requests and also checking if you requests are actually hitting the service instance.
+Exporting `GODEBUG=http2debug=2` locally, in the container or in the k8s pod where the gRPC server instance is currently running is a godsend for troubleshooting problems with incoming requests and also checking if your requests are actually hitting the server.

-From the CLI, as mentioned above
+From the CLI, as mentioned above:

 ```bash
 grpcurl --plaintext  -protoset StorageApiService.protoset  localhost:8099 codeflavor.grpcrest.proto.v1.StorageApiService.GetBuckets
 {